bertkesj/EpiFunctions/README.md

 ### History File

-Information on a time-dependent covariate (aside from age and calendar period) will be contained in a history file.
+Information on time-dependent covariates (aside from age and calendar period) will be contained in a history file.
 This file contains one row per person per exposure period.
 An exposure period is a period of time in which all daily values/levels of an exposure variable are assumed to